Skip to content

 The builds use the default version of npm that comes with the Node.js release selected.
 You can use this page to search which version of npm comes with a particular version of Node.js.

-You can set a custom version of npm used in Atlas builds in two places.
+You can set a custom version of npm used in Headless Platform builds in two places.
 The first is the engines field in the package.json file.
-Similar to Node.js versions above, Atlas uses semver to specify the version used.
+Similar to Node.js versions above, our Headless Platform uses semver to specify the version used.
 Here is how to set it to use the latest version of npm v8:

 "engines": {